AmbiFC: Fact-Checking Ambiguous Claims with Evidence: The dataset

-Annotators underwent a 3-stage approval process consisting of a qualification quiz, manual review of their first 100 HITs and continuous manual review.
-Errors made by annotators were communicated to them and used to provide formative feedback.
-For the continuous manual review, we sampled a batch of claims every day for which annotation was running.
-12,137 HITs (5.2\% of all annotation tasks) were manually reviewed by the authors and accepted, and corrections were offered for a further 400 HITs (indicating an error rate of 3.2\% where annotators didn't follow guidelines (i.e. \textit{not} because their opinion differed to the authors')).
+\paragraph{Quality Controls} Annotators underwent a 3-stage approval process consisting of a qualification quiz, manual review of their first 100 HITs and continuous manual review.
+Errors were communicated to them to provide formative feedback.
+A batch of claims was sampled daily for continuous manual review during annotation.
+The authors reviewed and accepted 12,137 HITs (5.2\% of all annotation tasks), while corrections were provided for additional 400 HITs, indicating a 3.2\% error rate where annotators deviated from guidelines, \emph{not} due to differences in opinion.
 The number of HITs reviewed for each annotator was proportional to the annotator's error rate and the number of annotations submitted.
-Annotation times (median was 23 seconds per paragraph) were used to calibrate the median hourly pay at \$22.
+Annotation times were used to calibrate worker hourly pay at \$22.